 “Not all cellulite is the same,” says Dr. Dauwe, “and the types of cellulite have been classified by various medical journal manuscripts.
 The two large types of cellulite are ‘wavy’ and ‘dimpled’.
 The ‘dimpled’ type is characterized by a collection of discreet dimples that are created by a single band under the skin that can be cut.
 This type is more easily treated and is often successful.
 The ‘wavy’ type has less discreet bands tethering the skin and therefore is more difficult to treat.
 Unfortunately, this is the more common type of cellulite.
-The bottom line with cellulite treatment is that it is a very difficult condition to treat successfully, and CoolSculpting cellulite may or may not work.
+The bottom line with cellulite treatment is that it is a very difficult condition to treat successfully, and CoolSculpting® cellulite may or may not work.”

 Non-Medical Options to Get Rid of Cellulite

 Massage / Manual Manipulation to decrease cellulite

 Some treatments are based on the concept of vigorous massage that increases blood flow, removes toxins and reduces excess fluid in cellulite-prone areas.
 Have you heard of those fascia blasters?
 We’ve had a few clients have great success while using them.
-We’ve also had patients see massage therapists regularly to help with blood flow, which seemed to help during the time they were actively having massage.
+We’ve also had patients see massage therapists regularly to help with blood flow and lymphatic drainage, which seemed to help during the time they were actively having massages.
 Let us know your experiences with massage, fascia blasters, or manual manipulation of the tissue?
-We’d love to update the blog with more detail here (email email@example.com).
+We’d love to update the blog with more detail here (email firstname.lastname@example.org).
 If you’re going this route, you’ll probably notice slight improvements, but your results are likely short-lived.